JWDobken/terraform-hcloud-kubernetes/README.md

 }

 ```

-Initialize the directory with `terraform init` and create the cluster with `terraform apply`.

 When the cluster is deployed, the `kubeconfig` to reach the cluster is available from the output.
 There are many ways to continue, but you can store it to file: